lucaslucyk/nettime-sdk/README.md

 # SPEC Utils
-SDKs to connect SPEC with third-party applications
+SDKs to consume SPEC SA and third-party applications from Python

 ## Install